 A: Public transport is amazing.
 Ulsan has an extensive bus system which takes you all over the city.
 There are also apps to track the buses with.
 Taxis are everywhere and easy to hail.
 Travelling between cities was also easy and affordable.
 The number of transport options was probably my favourite thing about living here.
 I didn’t feel like I needed a car once in my whole time living there.

 My most memorable experience was the first time I tried taking the bus on my own.
-It was pouring with rain and the bus was super crowded.
+It was pouring outside and the bus was packed.
 I got panicked and got off at a random stop and had no idea where I was.
-I ended up riding random buses for a few hours crying until I finally saw something I recognized.
-In the moment I was terrified, but I now know that was the best way to learn the system.
+I ended up riding random buses for a few hours crying until I finally saw something I recognised.
+At the moment I was terrified, but I now know that was the best way to learn the system.

 Q: How would you rate the healthcare in Ulsan?
 Have you had any particularly good/bad experiences with regards to doctors and hospitals?
 Are there any hospitals you would recommend?

 A: Healthcare is exceptional.
 When you work in South Korea you automatically get enrolled in the public healthcare system.
-Everything from medicine to consultations are so affordable.
+Everything from medicine to consultations is so affordable.
 It blew my mind.

 Q: What are the biggest safety issues facing expats living in Ulsan or South Korea?
 Are there any areas expats should avoid?